StudioSpindle/semi-website/_documentation/weaviate/current/transfer-learning/custom-embeddings.md

 sub-menu: Transfer learning
 product-order: 1
 title: Custom embeddings
+intro: Custom words or abbreviations (i.e., "concepts") can be added to Weaviate directly by extending the contextionary.
 description: How to add custom synonyms to the contextionary.
 tags: ['Contextionary', 'Synonyms']
 menu-order: 3